-EVENT INIT request name (event name [event name ...]);

-Each event name can be up to 15 characters in size, and should correspond to event names posted by triggers or stored procedures, or notification may never occur.
-For example, the following application code creates a request named RESPOND MANY that registers interest in three events, "new order," "change order," and "cancel order":

 '''

-EXEC SOL
+EXEC SQL

-EVENT INIT RESPOND MANY ('new order', 'change order',

-'cancel order');
+EVENT INIT request_name (event_name [event_name ...]);

 '''

+Each event_name can be up to 15 characters in size, and should correspond to event names posted by triggers or stored procedures, or notification may never occur.
+For example, the following application code creates a request named RESPOND_MANY that registers interest in three events, "new_order," "change_order," and "cancel_order":

+'''

+EXEC SQL

+EVENT INIT RESPOND_MANY ('new_order', 'change_order',

+'cancel_order');

+'''

-An application can also register interest in multiple events by using a separate EVENT INIT statement with a unique request handle for a single event or groups of events, but it can only wait on one request handle at a time.
+Note An application can also register interest in multiple events by using a separate EVENT INIT statement with a unique request handle for a single event or groups of events, but it can only wait on one request handle at a time.